 4. Kam Wai Beef Offal (錦華牛雜)

-Kam Wai Beef Offal is located in Senado Square offers a variety of beef offals braised for hours in curry broth, fish balls, vegetables.
+Kam Wai Beef Offal is located in Senado Square offers a variety of beef offals braised for hours in a curry broth, fish balls, vegetables.
 Beef Offal is a common street food in Hong Kong & Macau yet not everyone knows how to cook them.
-Offal tends to have unpleasant taste if is not well clean and prepared.
+Offal tends to have an unpleasant taste if is not well clean and prepared.
 Add a dose of spicy sauce to give the dish a kick.

 Address : 14, Largo de São Domingos, Macau (Google Map)